-Foreign exchange gains and losses that relate to borrowings are presented in the income statement within "finance expense".
-All other foreign exchange gains and losses impacting profit or loss are presented in the income statement within "Other losses - net".
+Foreign exchange gains and losses impacting profit or loss are presented within "Other gains/(losses) - net".

 Non-monetary items measured at fair values in foreign currencies are translated using the exchange rates at the date when the fair values are determined.